Search

 Additional Mechanisms & Special Types

-• Emerging work is exploring the use of machine learning to differentiate swallowing acoustics (normal vs dysphagic) via noninvasive sensors.
-Recent studies achieved ~83% accuracy.
+• Emerging work is exploring machine learning to differentiate swallowing acoustics (normal vs dysphagic) via noninvasive sensors (~83% accuracy). arXiv

 Red Flags & Urgent Referral